topleft/mongo-crud-tutorial/readme.md

 	type: String
 });

-// create a model, which is a Mongo collection, which is akin to a SQL table var Item = mongoose.model('items', itemSchema);
+// create a model, which holds all of our Items var Item = mongoose.model('items', itemSchema);

 // set up the connection to the local database, if it doesn't exist yet one will be created automatically